4 more arrested in $102M Louvre jewel heist, Paris prosecutor says

 PARIS (AP) — The Paris prosecutor announced four more arrests Tuesday in connection with the stunning heist at the Louvre Museum in October by a gang that made off with $102 million worth of jewels.

-The two men and two women in custody are from the Paris region and range in age from 31 to 40, said the prosecutor, Laure Beccuau, whose office is heading the investigation.
+The two men and two women taken into custody are from the Paris region and range in age from 31 to 40, said the prosecutor, Laure Beccuau, whose office is heading the investigation.

 Her statement didn't say what role they're suspected of having played in the Oct.
 19 theft.
 Police can hold them for questioning for 96 hours.